Translate

 First Mendelssohn Quotation: Clarinet Solo

 The performance term “espress.” in bar 506 is Italian for espressivo (expressive).
 The first syllable of espressivo is pronounced as exactly as the letter “S”.
 In bar 506, the clarinet staff has the performance direction “poco” (little).
 The pairing of “espress.” in bar 506 with “poco” in by 507 generates a phonetic acrostic anagram of “ps”.
 In his music ciphers, Schumann used the note E-flat to encode the letter S. According to the German notation system, E-flat is pronounced “Es” just like the first syllable of espressivo.
-In bar 507, “poco” is positioned directly a concert E-flat that is written as an F. Consequently, the phonetic translation of E-flat as “Es” mingled with the initial for “poco” furnishes yet another coded abbreviation of Psalm.
+In bar 507, “poco” is positioned directly above a concert E-flat written as F. Consequently, the phonetic translation of E-flat as “Es” mingled with the initial for “poco” furnishes yet another coded abbreviation of Psalm.
 The terms “Solo”, “pp”, “express.”, “poco”, and concert E-flat in bars 505-507 of the clarinet staff permit five abbreviations of Psalm as acrostic anagrams.

 A rigorous study of bars 503-505 from the orchestral score that houses the first Mendelssohn quotation identified fourteen abbreviations of Psalm encoded in staves for the clarinet (4), viola (1), cello (2), and timpani (7).
 The number fourteen is conspicuous as there are fourteen numbered movements in the Enigma Variations.
-The Mendelssohn quotation’s four notes and the ostinato of alternative harmonic sixths implicate chapter 46 from the Book of Psalms that discloses the title of the covert Theme.
+The Mendelssohn quotation’s four notes and the ostinato of alternative harmonic sixths implicate chapter 46 from the Book of Psalms which discloses the title of the covert Theme.

 Although the score directs the timpanist to perform the tremolos accompanying the Mendelssohn quotations with side drum sticks, this is never done in practice.
 In reality, timpanists reproduce the distant metallic hum of a steam engine by executing the tremolos with two coins.
 This novel technique was devised by Wilhelm Geznink who performed timpani at the London premiere in June 1899.
 Although Elgar endorsed this technique, it is significant that he never instructed Novello to revise the timpani part or orchestral score to reflect this innovation.
 The explanation is that doing so would have relinquished some coded references to Psalm and his initials.